 Added SEO value for ADA Compliant Virtual Tour

 As a result, for having compliant virtual tours on your website your search engine optimization (SEO) value will be supercharged.
-SEO is successful when you have contextual elements attached to rich media, for instance, like transcripts and detailed descriptions.
-With our ADA compliant virtual tour the added context from the WCAG 2.0 guidelines makes your content fuel your web page resulting in successful SEO.
+SEO is successful when you have contextual elements attached to rich media, for instance, like your virtual tour scenes with detailed descriptions.
+With our ADA compliant virtual tour the added context from the WCAG 2.1 AA guidelines makes your content fuel your web page resulting in successful SEO.

 Contact us for more information: